5 Things to Know About the iOS 14.4.2 Update

 If you don’t like iOS 14.4.2’s performance on your device, you can try downgrading your phone’s software to the previous version of iOS 14.

 Apple is currently signing on iOS 14.4.1 which means you can drop back in an attempt to improve your iPhone’s performance.

 The company isn’t signing on older iOS software so there’s no way back to anything older than iOS 14.4.1.
 Keep that in mind if you’re having a good experience on iOS 14.4 or below.
+Once you move to iOS 14.4.2, there’s no getting back.

 For more on the downgrade process, check out our guide.